-- the ability to listen and challenge in a constructive manner, providing an objective and impartial point of view; - the ability to work collaboratively with other experts in a multi-disciplinary group and the ability to take account of different perspectives as part of a collegiate approach; and - the ability to analyse and evaluate complex information, including qualitative and quantitative research and market data, in order to form fair, balanced and proportionate views based on evidence and reasoned argument.

-In addition, to the extent that candidates are not already familiar with the arrangements for the financial protection of air travellers and customers of air travel organisers, candidates must be able to demonstrate a track record of being able to engage with and understand complex legal and technical issues in an equivalent setting (e.g. another regulated sector).
+- a proven track record of chairing high-profile multi-disciplinary Committees; - leadership skills within a Committee structure, representing a Committee to external stakeholders; - preparing high-level reports; - the ability to listen and challenge in a constructive manner, providing an objective and impartial point of view; - the ability to work collaboratively with other experts in a multi-disciplinary group and the ability to take account of different perspectives as part of a collegiate approach; - the ability to analyse and evaluate complex information, including qualitative and quantitative research and market data, in order to form fair, balanced and proportionate views based on evidence and reasoned argument; and - to the extent that candidates are not already familiar with the arrangements for the financial protection of air travellers and customers of air travel organisers, the ability to demonstrate a track record of being able to engage with and understand complex legal and technical issues in an equivalent setting (e.g. another regulated sector).